Last updated May 21, 2018

-Spredfast, Inc. and its wholly owned subsidiaries, Shoutlet, Inc. and Spredfast Limited (collectively, “Spredfast” or “we” or “us”) provide an open social marketing platform and related services, including software as a service (“SaaS”) applications, tools and platform, which help connect our Customers to the people they care about the most (collectively, “Spredfast Services”).
+Spredfast, Inc., together with Spredfast GmbH, Spredfast Limited, Spredfast Pty Ltd and any of its other wholly owned subsidiaries now or existing in the future (collectively, “Spredfast” or “we” or “us”) provide an open social marketing platform and related services, including software as a service (“SaaS”) applications, tools and platform, which help connect our Customers to the people they care about the most (collectively, “Spredfast Services”).

 Overview & Purposes for Data Collection